Mount Lawu: Religious significance

-These inscriptions prove that Parwatarajadewa was a God of great significance for the Javanese, and that the mountain was home to a variety of Rsis, ascetics, and was likely a refuge for Hindus completing the life stage called "Wanaprastha and Sanyasin", in which one would resign themselves to a lonely forest in search of Sanyasin or bhiksuka, a stage of life characterized by self perfection.
+These inscriptions prove that Parwatarajadewa was a God of great significance for the Javanese and that the mountain was home to a variety of Rsis, ascetics, and was likely a refuge for Hindus completing the life stage called "Wanaprastha and Sanyasin", in which one would resign themselves to a lonely forest in search of Sanyasin or bhiksuka, a stage of life characterized by self-perfection.
 It is through the ruwatan ceremony that Rsis and ascetics released themselves from sin and the bodily bond.

-Archaeological Sites on Mount Lawu
+Archaeology

-This sacred mountain is home to many historic and prehistoric religious structures.
-One archeological site is the Site of Watu Kandang Ngasinan, and evidence of monolithic structures dotting the landscape, often in the form of simple rocks of three meters in height and two in width jutting into the sky, can be found.
-Structures dating back to the Hindu era of Java such as the Candi Ceto, Candi Sukuh, Kethek Temple, Buntar Temple and Planggatan Temple.
+Mount Lawu is home to many historic and prehistoric religious structures.
+One archeological site is the Site of Watu Kandang Ngasinan, and evidence of monolithic structures dotting the landscape, often in the form of simple rocks three meters in height and two in width jutting into the sky, can be found.
+Structures dating back to the Hindu era of Java such as the Candi Ceto, Candi Sukuh, Kethek Temple, Buntar Temple, and Planggatan Temple.
 A Durgamahisasuramardhini state was recovered at the Buntar Temple.